EdoardoBonetti/BLAga/docs/intro.md

     #include <vector.h>
     #include <matrix.h>

-All objects are implemented in the namespace ASC_bla.
+All objects are implemented in the namespace bla_ga.
 To use them with less typing, you can set

-    namespace bla = ASC_bla;
+    namespace bla = bla_ga;

 or even

-    using namespace ASC_bla;
+    using namespace bla_ga;